mregaladog/Looker-Portfolio/README.md

 ## About Me
-I am a dedicated data enthusiast with a robust background in Power BI, driven by a passion for unlocking the full potential of data.
+I am a dedicated data enthusiast with a robust background in Looker and Business Intelligence, driven by a passion for unlocking the full potential of data.
 With extensive experience in transforming raw data into actionable insights, crafting interactive dashboards, and empowering businesses with data-driven decision-making, I have honed my skills in effectively communicating complex data through compelling visualizations.
 This portfolio serves as a testament to my proficiency in Looker Data Studio and my ability to distill complex data into clear, actionable insights.

 ---